 - Involuntary deductions/Wage garnishments (for example, court-ordered child support payments)

 Just like gross wages, information on deductions should be included for both the individual pay period and year-to-date.

 As an employer, you’re required to make certain contributions on behalf of your employee (for example, the employer portion of the FICA tax, also known as Federal Insurance Contributions Act).
-You may also make additional employer contributions, like contributing to insurance premiums or your employee’s retirement plan.
+You may also make additional employer contributions, like contributing to insurance premiums or your employee’s retirement or savings plan.

-While these contributions aren’t deducted from your employee’s wages, they are typically still included on the employee’s pay stub.
+While these contributions aren’t deducted from your employee’s wages, they are can still included on the employee’s pay stub.

 Again, employer contributions should be listed for both the individual pay period and the total contributions for year-to-date.

-In the end, all the information on a pay stub leads to one key number—the employee’s net pay or take-home pay, which is how much money they’re actually taking home from their gross wages.
+In the end, all the information on a pay stub leads to one key number—the employee’s net pay or take-home pay, which is how much money they’re actually bringing home on payday.
 Paycheck stubs include both the net pay for the given pay period and the YTD net pay.
 While many employees elect to use direct deposit, it's critical you provide them with a record of the amount of money sent to their bank accounts for each paycheck.

 Are You Required To Provide Pay Stubs For Your Employees?

 Clearly, pay stubs provide a host of helpful information to your employees.
 But are you required to provide them?